 A few of my favorites:

 - RuneBench.
-AI plays RuneScape
+AI writes code to play RuneScape

 My current pet project: engineering a real-life Black Lotus.
 There are two primary motivations here: